algofoogle/ttsky25a-vga-matrix-dac/mag/README.md

 make clean lvs PROJECT_NAME=icell make clean lvs PROJECT_NAME=icellwrap SCHEMATIC_NAME=icell
-make clean lvs PROJECT_NAME=row15x
+make clean lvs PROJECT_NAME=row15x make clean lvs PROJECT_NAME=array255x
 ```

-There are other cells too:
+There are other cells too (that don't currently support LVS as they don't have *schematic* SPICE netlists):

 *   `icellwrapfinal` -- The 'terminal' icell of a row, i.e. the 16th instance that has `Cn` and `Rn` disabled.
 *   `icellwrapdummy` -- An icell wired as a dummy instance, placed at each of the start and end of a row.

-Note that the above two don't have schematic SPICE netlists, so I haven't set up LVS for them yet.

 # Run DRC